 6. Governance of tenure is linked to access to and management of other natural resources, such as water and mineral resources.
 While recognizing the existence of different models and systems of governance of those natural resources under national contexts, States parties should take the governance of such resources into account in the implementation of their obligations relating to land.

 7. Land is also a fundamental component of ecosystems.
 Land use should be sustainable in order to maintain the long-term social, economic and environmental functions that land provides to human beings.
-A stewardship approach is vital and needed to protect common ecosystem resources, including for the preservation of intact forests, wetlands and grasslands.
+A stewardship approach is needed to protect common ecosystem resources, including for the preservation of intact forests, wetlands and grasslands.
 Consequently, the Committee also recognizes and emphasizes the importance of ecological concerns when it comes to land, including the preservation of biodiversity, and conservation, preservation, protection and restoration of land to maintain its agroecological services.

-8. The aim of the present general comment is to clarify the specific obligations contained in the Covenant in relation to land, particularly with regard to articles 1, 2, 11 and 12, especially the protection of land tenure and the rights of land users, the increase in safety of access to land, including the question of land as a source of conflict, in rural and urban settings, in armed conflict and in post-conflict situations.
-While the Covenant does not affirm a self-standing "right to land", a number of its provisions are relevant to the governance of land tenure.
+8. The aim of the present general comment is to clarify the specific obligations contained in the Covenant in relation to land, particularly with regard to articles 1, 2, 11 and 12, especially the protection of land tenure and the rights of land users, the increase in safety of access to land, including the question of land as a source of conflict, in rural and urban settings, in armed conflict, post-conflict and post-disaster situations.
+While the Covenant does not affirm a self-standing "right to land", a number of its provisions depend upon the governance of land tenure.
 How individuals, peoples, communities and business actors gain access to land is defined and regulated by States through systems of tenure in their various dimensions, from the demarcation of land and territories, registration, administration and titling, to the protection of land users, and from the regulation of land transfers to the adoption of agrarian reform schemes involving land redistribution and to transitional justice issues relating to land.
 Those systems determine the ways in which individuals, peoples, communities and others can use specific resources, for how long and under what conditions.
 They are not necessarily based on written laws; they can also be based on customs and traditional practices.

 II.
 Provisions in the Covenant relating to land

 9. Secure access to land is a precondition for the enjoyment of several rights under the Covenant.
-The right to housing, that is, the availability, accessibility and affordability of housing, may be violated where people are evicted from land where they had built housing, whether informally or not.
-Such evictions can be conducted without respecting the requirements established in the Covenant, which the Committee has clarified in its general comments No. 4 (1991) and No. 7 (1997).
+The right to adequate housing, that is housing that meets the criteria of security of tenure, affordability, availability of services, accessibility, location, cultural adequacy and habitability, may be violated where people are evicted from land where they had built housing, whether informally or not.
+Such evictions are sometimes conducted without respecting the requirements established in the Covenant, which the Committee has clarified in its general comments No. 4 (1991) and No. 7 (1997) and may lead to homelessness.
 Those standards were further developed in the basic principles and guidelines on development-based evictions and displacement presented in 2007 by the Special Rapporteur on the right to adequate housing as a component of the right to an adequate standard of living.
 Access to land in urban areas not only provides space for a shelter; household-related areas, including gardens, can also be places for domestic work in the informal and formal economy, as well as non-domestic work performed in the home.
 Houses in rural areas are normally built on the plot of land that is also used for production purposes.
-The loss of such land therefore often affects the right to housing, the right to food or access to employment.
+The loss of such land therefore often affects the right to adequate housing, the right to food or access to employment.